vessux/zmk-config-totem/readme.md

 For more details, see the comments in the `config/totem.keymap` file.

-## HOW TO USE
+## BUILD OPTIONS

+### Cloud Build (GitHub Actions)
+This is the default method for building the firmware:

-- fork this repo
+1. Fork this repo
-- `git clone` your repo, to create a local copy on your PC (you can use the [command line](https://www.atlassian.com/git/tutorials) or [github desktop](https://desktop.github.com/))
+2. `git clone` your repo to create a local copy on your PC
-- adjust the totem.keymap file (find all the keycodes on [the zmk docs pages](https://zmk.dev/docs/codes/))
+3. Adjust the totem.keymap file (find all the keycodes on [the zmk docs pages](https://zmk.dev/docs/codes/))
-- `git push` your repo to your fork
+4. `git push` your repo to your fork
-- on the GitHub page of your fork navigate to "Actions"
+5. On the GitHub page of your fork navigate to "Actions"
-- scroll down and unzip the `firmware.zip` archive that contains the latest firmware
+6. Scroll down and unzip the `firmware.zip` archive that contains the latest firmware
+7. Flash the firmware to your keyboard halves (see Flashing Instructions below)

+### Local Build (Docker)
+For faster development iterations, you can build locally without waiting for GitHub Actions:

+1. Make sure Docker Desktop is installed
+2. Run `make build` to build both halves
+3. Firmware will be available in the `build/` directory
+4. Flash the firmware to your keyboard halves

+See [Local Build Documentation](/docs/local-build.md) for more details.

+## FLASHING INSTRUCTIONS

-- connect the left half of the TOTEM to your PC, press reset twice
+1. Connect the keyboard half to your PC and press reset twice
-- the keyboard should now appear as a mass storage device
+2. The keyboard should appear as a mass storage device
-- drag'n'drop the `totem_left-seeeduino_xiao_ble-zmk.uf2` file from the archive onto the storage device
+3. Drag and drop the appropriate firmware file onto the storage device:
-- repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.
+   - Left half: `totem_left.uf2`
+   - Right half: `totem_right.uf2`

+## KEYBOARD REFERENCE

+See the [keyboard layout reference](/docs/key-numbers.md) for key numbers, positions, and usage instructions.